vEnhance/web.evanchen.cc/input/now.md

 - I am a math consultant for [Axiom Math](https://axiommath.ai).
   To state my allegiances on the AI-in-math issue,
-  I'm most interested in formalization (rather than just [feeding contest problems to LLM's for bragging on Twitter][epoch]).
+  I'm most interested in formalization, rather than just feeding contest problems to LLM's for medal-bragging on Twitter (see [Epoch][epoch] and [Xena][xena] on IMO 2025).
   I think making Lean into something that's practically usable as a way to both verify and digitize proofs actually sounds pretty cool.
   [arXiv:2311.00007](https://arxiv.org/pdf/2311.00007v1) has some food for thought.